awslabs/aws-cloudfront-extensions/README.md

 <img src='docs/images/aws-cloudfront-extensions.png'>

-Provision CloudFront Extensions with pre-configured deployment assets, click button to install Lambda@Edge from Serverless Application Repository.

 ## Lambda@Edge
 * **One stop to find Lambda@Edge scripts for various use cases**

 This project offers production level Lambda@Edge scripts for common CloudFront use cases, such as Redirect, Header Rewriting, Authentication, Pre-warm etc. The solution aims to optimize the user experience of CloudFront configuration in global regions (where Lambda@Edge service is available), and help you to simplify global CloudFront configuration via Lambda function scripts.
-You can not only checkout Lambda@Edge scripts from this GitHub repo, but also can directly deploy them from Serverless Application Repository(SAR) into AWS Console without coding.
+You can not only checkout Lambda@Edge scripts from this GitHub repo, but also can directly deploy them from public [Serverless Application Repository(SAR)](https://serverlessrepo.aws.amazon.com/applications) into your AWS Console without coding.

 |        **Catelog** | **Description**      |
 |------------------|--------------------|